Ca' Foscari statute

 - the Rector;

-- a representative of the technical administrative staff, contract staff and linguistic experts, including from outside the University;
+- an elected representative of the technical administrative staff and Foreign Language Assistants;

 - two representatives elected by the students enrolled in a Bachelor's Degree, Master's Degree and PhD programme at the University.

-The Vice-Rector and the General Director participate in meetings without the right to vote.
+The Deputy-Rector and the General Director participate in meetings without the right to vote.

 - The external members of the Board of Governors may not have held a position with the University for at least three years prior to their appointment and may not hold a University position for the duration of their assignment.
 They may also not be students of Ca’ Foscari University of Venice.

-- All members, with the exception of the student representatives must be chosen from:
+- All members, except for the student representatives must be chosen among:

 - persons having acquired their experience through the exercise of administrative, direction or supervision tasks at public or private companies or institutions, or having held executive positions in public or private administrations, and who are also representative of local economic, institutional, cultural and production organisations;